 The weighted harmonic distortion performance of the AirPods Pro is great.
 This results in a clean and pure audio reproduction, and the bump in the treble range shouldn't be audible for most people.
 There's also no big jump under heavier loads, which is good.

 The noise isolation of these headphones is impressive.
-They do a great job isolating the low rumble of bus or plane engines, making them good for commuting.
+They do a good job isolating the low rumble of bus or plane engines, making them good for commuting.
 Their mid-range performance is also great, making them excellent for blocking out ambient chatter.
 Their weakest isolation performance is in the treble range, though this is the least important for most situations and they still do a decent job.

 The leakage performance of these headphones is very good, and much better than previous models due to their in-ear design.
 They leak the most sound in the treble range, meaning the leaking will be thin-sounding.
 It's unlikely that these headphones will bother those around you.